PhilBrockman/ModelAssistedLabel/README.md

 ```
 from ModelAssistedLabel.detect import Viewer

-# access the last results from the AutoWeights instance
+# access the folder of results from the AutoWeights instance
 results_folder = aw.last_results_path

 # I'm choosing to use the best weight.